UniconLabs/cas-sso-sessions-report/README.md

 ### Contributing

-This is a free and open source app.
-If you like what you see and would like to further improve the app or add features, please do not hesistate to offer pull requests.
+This is a free and open source application released under [Apache 2.0 license.](https://github.com/UniconLabs/cas-sso-sessions-report/blob/master/LICENSE.md) If you like what you see and would like to further improve the app or add features, please do not hesistate to offer pull requests.